yvetal/dtube-steem-video-upload/README.md

 - Chromedriver download is required, and it **MUST BE COMPATIBLE** to chrome browser.
 The path to the same must be assigned to chromedriver_path in main.py.
 Example: chromedriver_path="C:\\software\\chromedriver\\chromedriver.exe"
+- Similarly, username and password are currently in variables, and can be set in the same way.
+We can externalise these in a convenient fashion if necessary. username='abc' password='abc'

 ## Execution Instructions: